Salar De Uyuni (Bolivia)

 Salar de Uyuni: The World’s Largest Mirror Has Practical Complications

 Salar de Uyuni covers 10,582 square kilometres of the Bolivian altiplano at 3,656 metres elevation.
-In the wet season (December-April), a thin layer of water covers the salt flat and it becomes the world’s largest natural mirror, reflecting the sky so accurately that the horizon disappears.
-In the dry season (May-November), the hexagonal salt crust is exposed and the white plain extends to distant volcanoes in every direction.
+In the wet season (December through April), a thin layer of water covers the salt flat and it becomes the world’s largest natural mirror, reflecting the sky so accurately that the horizon disappears.
+In the dry season (May through November), the hexagonal salt crust is exposed and the white plain extends to distant volcanoes in every direction.
 Both versions are genuinely extraordinary.
+Which you prefer depends on whether you came for the photographs or for the austere geometry of the dry surface.
+These are different experiences and the preference matters for when you book.

-The altitude is not a small matter.
-Uyuni town sits at 3,665 metres and the tours often go higher into the Eduardo Avaroa Andean Fauna National Reserve to the south, reaching up to 5,000 metres at some sites.
-Acclimatise in Potosi (4,090m) or La Paz before coming, and expect lethargy, headaches, and disrupted sleep regardless.
+The altitude is not incidental.
+Uyuni town sits at 3,665 metres and tours to the Eduardo Avaroa Andean Fauna National Reserve to the south reach up to 5,000 metres at some sites.
+Acclimatise in Potosi (4,090m) or La Paz for at least two days before arriving.
+Lethargy, headaches, and disrupted sleep are common regardless of preparation; serious altitude sickness is possible.
+Coca tea helps marginally.
+Genuine acclimatisation takes time.

 Tours

-Nearly everyone does a 3-day/2-night tour that combines the salt flat with the coloured lagoons, geysers, and high-altitude desert to the south.
-Tours depart daily from Uyuni or San Pedro de Atacama (Chile).
-A basic 3-day tour from a Bolivian operator runs BOB 800-1,200 per person (around $115-175 USD).
-The cheapest operators are variable in quality; the jeeps, the cooks, and the accommodation on nights 1 and 2 (basic hostels in the middle of the reserve) all differ between tour companies.
+Nearly everyone does a 3-day/2-night tour combining the salt flat with the coloured lagoons, geysers, and high-altitude desert to the south.
+Tours depart from Uyuni or from San Pedro de Atacama in Chile.
+A 3-day tour from a Bolivian operator in 2026 runs approximately $150-280 USD per person depending on the level of vehicle, guide quality, and accommodation on nights one and two, which are basic hostels inside the reserve at around 4,000 metres.
+The gap between cheap and mid-range operators is real: the jeeps, the cooks, and the guides all differ.

-The reflection photographs you’ve seen require calm conditions and about 1-3cm of water depth on the salt flat.
-The best window is February-March.
-Tour operators will give you a rough read on current conditions.
+The reflection photographs you’ve seen require calm conditions and 1-3 cm of water depth on the salt flat.
+The best window is February through March.
+Tour operators give you a current read on conditions; ask specifically.

 Incahuasi Island

-This cactus-covered island rises from the centre of the salar, surrounded by salt in every direction.
-It’s about 3 hours from Uyuni town by jeep.
-The giant cacti (up to 10 metres tall, growing at about 1cm per year) are remarkable.
-Every tour stops here; it’s crowded at peak season midday.
-Either arrive before 10:00 or after 14:00 if possible.
+This cactus-covered rock island rises from the centre of the salar, about 3 hours from Uyuni by jeep.
+The giant cacti reach up to 10 metres tall and grow at approximately 1 cm per year, meaning the tallest ones are 1,000 years old.
+Every tour stops here; arrive before 10am or after 2pm to avoid the midday convergence of multiple tour groups.

 The Coloured Lagoons